 The Triberg Waterfalls near Triberg in the Black Forest are among the highest waterfalls in Germany.
 They are fed by the Gutach river, which forms from the streams of the Schönwald plateau.

 The roaring masses of water fall down a total of 163 meters along mighty granite steps.
 The waterfalls in Triberg are divided into the upper and lower falls, with the latter forming the imposing main attraction with its seven levels.
-Add it at list of places to visit in Villingen Schwenningen Germany.
+Add it to the list of places to visit in Villingen Schwenningen Germany.

-Places to visit in Villingen Schwenningen Germany
+Places to visit in Villingen Schwenningen

-- Old town hall of Villingen
+- The old town hall of Villingen

 - Observation Tower on the Wanne Villingen